CrayLabs/SmartSim/doc/model.rst

 **Define a TorchScript script**

-For the example, we create the create the Python script `torchscript.py`.
+For the example, we create the Python script `torchscript.py`.
 The file contains a simple torch function shown below:

 .. code-block:: python